-A dose-limiting toxicity (DLT) will be defined as any grade 3 or higher adverse event during the dose escalation phase of the trial (Groups 1A-1C, 2A-2C) that is assessed by the trial investigators to be related to DZIF-10c.
-For details on reporting requirements see section 9.3.1.
+A dose-limiting toxicity (DLT) will be defined as any adverse event of grade 3 or greater toxicity during the dose escalation phase of the trial (Groups 1A-1D, Group 2C) that is assessed by the trial investigators to be related to DZIF-10c.
+For details on reporting requirements see section 9.3.2.